 - Show the Emergency Card to families when they arrive.

-- Go through the procedures and where the cards can be located in their room.
+- Please go through the procedures and where the cards can be located in their room.

-- Explain exit plan to children as well as adults.
+- Explain the exit plan to children as well as adults.

 - Identify outside meeting point.